 Will my midwife or obstetrician approve?

-In my 20+ years of practice in Cambridge and Saffron Walden, midwives have been overwhelmingly supportive — many actively recommend me to their patients.
-If your consultant is unfamiliar with the evidence base, I am happy to provide a copy of the BAcC fact sheet or Cochrane summary for your notes.
+In Amanda's 20+ years of practice in Cambridge and Saffron Walden, midwives have been overwhelmingly supportive — many actively recommend her to their patients.
+If your consultant is unfamiliar with the evidence base for obstetric acupuncture, Amanda is happy to provide a copy of the BAcC clinical fact sheet on pregnancy and labour care, or the Cochrane systematic review summary (Smith et al., 2017), for your maternity notes.
+Communication with your obstetric team is welcomed and encouraged; Amanda will write to your community midwife or consultant if you would like her to.

 About the Author